Status Update of January 13, 2021

 with the respective supervising faculty member.
 Reporting such travel activity

 is important for risk assessment based on the latest status of high-risk areas.

-- Visitors, guests and employees of external companies must read and sign the form from the Max Planck Society with instructions to protect health and safety before they arrive at the institute.
-Institute members planning to host visitors should contact the office staff to request the form and get any accompanying information.
+Visitors, guests and employees of external companies must read and sign the form from the Max Planck Society with instructions to protect health and safety before they arrive at the institute.
+Faculty members planning to host visitors must (1) have their visitors fill in the "Corona instructions external visitors" form, available at https://cloud.mpi-sws.org/index.php/s/mrr8fpH5RHewzTy and send it to the office staff and (2) contact the office staff to learn the latest requirements for incoming visitors.

 - For entries from risk areas to Germany, all travelers have to fill out a

 digital entry application when they arrive.
 Afterwards, information about the

 return/entry and the obligation of domestic quarantine ("self-isolation") will

 automatically be sent to the responsible health authority.
 A testing obligation